rammurmu/runash-blog/about.md

 ## ![blob-0040](https://user-images.githubusercontent.com/61916324/132724592-e5bef25e-36d9-4da8-bbc6-84a24183c8e2.png)
 ### 🎤 Introduction
-Runash is an AI powered live retail streaming platform,where the retailers can meet to buyers and demonstrate their organic products
+Runash is an AI powered live streaming platform,where the retailers can meet to buyers and demonstrate their organic products
 ### Discipline and culture
 Discipline and learning is the backbone of the development of our startup journy and culture is behavior

 - <b> Runash one liner</b><br>
-A live retail streaming marketplace and platform
+A live retail streaming platform
 - <b>What we do ?</b><br>
 We're created new model of marketplace where retailers face-to-face meet,showcase,demonstrate,and presentation their organic products with buyers
 - <b>What we going to making ?</b><br>